 This is probably already on your to-do list, but landscaping is especially important for keeping your home in working order and also protecting it from pests.
 Be sure to trim back branches and shrubs, so they don’t touch your gutters.
 Keep up with mowing and weeding to ensure your home’s curb appeal is always at its best.

 By following this summer maintenance checklist, you’re sure to start your summer off on the right foot—giving you peace of mind knowing that your home is in prime condition and ready for hot, sunny days.
-If you find yourself wanting to tackle a larger project, like a deck installation or bathroom remodel, turn to the experts at Tundraland; we’d love to help you out!
+If you find yourself wanting to tackle a larger project, like bathroom remodel, turn to the experts at Tundraland; we’d love to help you out!
 Feel free to contact us today to learn more about our home improvement services.